Fundraising ideas for Children In Need

 If you’re looking for fundraising ideas to do yourself, there are plenty of fast, easy things to do here too.

-4. A sporting challenge – anything from running a marathon to yoga or setting yourself a fitness target each day
+This could be anything from running a marathon to yoga or setting yourself a fitness target each day.
+There’s more info about sporting challenge fundraisers like marathons here.

 Collaborative fundraising ideas